digitalave/digitalave-old-site.github.io/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 ##### Bottom Line

-##### In this tutorial, you have learned how to install and perform the initial configuration of Jenkins.
+##### I hope you learned how to install Jenkins on Ubuntu.
+And In the next tutorial, I'll show you how to integrate GitLab with your newly built Jenkins server.

 ##### If you have any questions, Please leave a comment on the YouTube comment section.